 Each year the Museum researches and creates a new annual exhibit focusing on some aspect of ski history.
 Exhibits from previous years can be seen at the Museum’s satellite locations, which are presently located at Bretton Woods Mountain Resort, the Eastern Slope Inn, the Intervale Scenic Vista, and at the summit of Cranmore Mountain.

-Current Annual Exhibit in New England Ski Museum: Ski Area Survivors: Prewar American Ski Centers with a History
+Current Exhibit at Bretton Woods Ski Area Base Lodge: Ski Area Survivors: Prewar American Ski Centers with a History.

 The ten principal ski areas of the prewar years shared most of the features that came to define the concept of a ski resort: maintained ski slopes or trails; a state-of-the-art ski tow or aerial lift; nearby or on-site lodging accommodations; professional ski instruction; and provision for a ski patrol.
 In many cases, these prewar areas were the venue for national ski meets.